View your child's medical records and schedule appointments through our secure, online portal, day or night.

 What Are the Types of Flu Vaccine?

 Different types of flu vaccines are available.
 One type (called trivalent) protects against three strains of the flu virus (usually, two types of influenza A viruses and one influenza B virus).
-Another type (called quadrivalent) protects against four strains.
+Another type (called quadrivalent) protects against four strains (usually, two types of influenza A viruses and two types of influenza B viruses).

 Vaccine shortages and delays sometimes happen, so check with your doctor about availability and to see which vaccine is right for your kids.